NextGen-Environmental-Sensor-Lab/Mouse-City/README.md

 Code Contents: Our code contains multiple functions to control audio, speaker volume, and LED strip function.

-Note: Our code only recognizes certain commands.
+Note: Our code only recognizes predetermined commands.
 Unknown commands will be ignored.
 * Audio: Sound() Where each input calls the selected audio track to play.
 There are 4 pins available, but only 3 are in use here.
 * Volume: Volume() Where each input increases of decreases the volume.
 * LED Strip: theaterChase() Where each input decides the pattern of the LED Strip for about 20 seconds.